lyuting47/auth0-spa-ts-react/README.md

 ### Fill in Auth0/API Parameters

-Open the files `index.tsx`, `accessPublicAPI.tsx`, `accessPrivateScopedAPI.tsx`, `accessPrivateUncopedAPI.tsx`, and fill in the required fields with the relevant Auth0 and API parameters of your own.
+Open the files `index.tsx`, `accessPublicAPI.tsx`, `accessPrivateScopedAPI.tsx`, `accessPrivateUncopedAPI.tsx`, and fill in the required fields with the relevant Auth0 and API parameters from the Dashboard Setup step.

 # Trying the App